Mr-Clear/Clear19/readme.txt

 # if you get an error: lg19 = G19(True)
 >>> lg19 = G19()

-# setting backlight to red
+# setting back light to red
 >>> lg19.set_bg_color(255, 0, 0)

 # fill your display with green